System startup

 Problem → insight → solution

-Three beats — each locks in before the next.
-Scroll-driven, but readable as a linear narrative.
+Three beats — problem, insight, and how the shipped five-step flow addresses it.
+Scroll-driven, readable as a linear narrative.

 01